muhammedileri/muhammedileri.github.io/_pages/research.md

 ## Papers

 Haplology and local dislocation in Turkish: Evidence from associative plural constructions.
-(2023) [*Proceedings of the Workshop on Turkic and Languages in Contact with Turkic (Tu+8)*](https://journals.linguisticsociety.org/proceedings/index.php/tu). [pdf](https://journals.linguisticsociety.org/proceedings/index.php/tu/article/view/5579/5246)
+2023.
+In the [*Proceedings of the Workshop on Turkic and Languages in Contact with Turkic (Tu+8)*](https://journals.linguisticsociety.org/proceedings/index.php/tu). [pdf](https://journals.linguisticsociety.org/proceedings/index.php/tu/article/view/5579/5246)

 A paradigm gap in Turkish.
+2023.
 In the [*Proceedings of the Workshop on Turkic and Languages in Contact with Turkic (Tu+7)*](https://journals.linguisticsociety.org/proceedings/index.php/tu).(with Ömer Demirok). [pdf](https://github.com/muhammedileri/muhammedileri.github.io/raw/master/files/A%20Paradigm%20Gap%20in%20Turkish.pdf?raw=true)

 ## Unpublished Manuscripts

-A ban on adjacency in Turkish.
-(2022).
-(Unpublished Ms). [pdf](https://github.com/muhammedileri/muhammedileri.github.io/raw/master/files/A%20ban%20on%20adjacency%20in%20Turkish.pdf?raw=true)

 A paradigm gap in Turkish.
-(2023).
+2023.
 MA thesis.
 Boğaziçi University.[pdf](https://tez.yok.gov.tr/UlusalTezMerkezi/TezGoster?key=S2eMu1TIwY_v4mYv58xAr-fVq4QAPg9tZWTJAXV6JVsxD_05mJ5XSS5DcT2p-ELg)

+A ban on adjacency in Turkish.
+2022.
+(Unpublished Ms). [pdf](https://github.com/muhammedileri/muhammedileri.github.io/raw/master/files/A%20ban%20on%20adjacency%20in%20Turkish.pdf?raw=true)

 ## Talks

 ### Refereed

+Overabundance, defectivity, and periphrastic strategies: Evidence from Turkic. *"Re-evaluating the relationship between defectivity and overabundance" Workshop, SLE2023*.
+Athens.
+30 August 2023. (with *Ömer Demirok*)

 Haplology and local dislocation in Turkish: Evidence from associative plurals. *8th Workshop on Turkic and Languages in Contact with Turkic*.
 Harvard.
 4-5 March 2023.